symbol/symbol-docs/source/concepts/account.rst

     The public key of an account is stored in the blockchain with the first issued transaction.
 An account which has not issued any transaction has its public key field empty.

+    .. note:: It is recommended to share the address instead of the public key, as it contains more information, such as a validity check and which network it uses (public, testnet or private).

     **Address**

     A NEM address is a base-32 :sup:`3` encoded triplet consisting of: